-The Developmental Controls Committee (DCC) is a technical committee of the LACRPC charged with monitoring development activities within Allen County and establishing regulatory controls to minimize any adverse environmental or economic effects of development.
-The Committee develops the County's land use component of the Long-Range Comprehensive Plan.
-The Committee monitors the development of local subdivision regulations. local zoning ordinances/resolutions floodplain and management regulations, and any local regulatory controls proposed by local entities.
-Once established, the Committee also reviews the merits of amendments or
+The Developmental Controls Committee (DCC) is a technical committee of the LACRPC with monitoring charged development activities within Allen County and establishing regulatory controls to minimize any adverse environmental or economic effects of development.
+The Committee develops the County's land use component of the Long-Range Committee Comprehensive Plan.
+The monitors the development of local subdivision regulations. local zoning ordinances/resolutions floodplain and management regulations, and any local regulatory controls proposed by local entities.
+Once established, the Committee also reviews the merits of amendments or development under such regulatory rules.
+The Committee has a collaborative relationship with local agencies involved in the development process, including the Allen County Health Department, the Allen Water District, the Allen County Soil & Water District, the Ottawa River Coalition, local utilities, and the engineering/public works departments of the various political subdivisions.